-What was it like looking for graduate jobs during the pandemic?
+What was it like looking for graduate jobs?

 I did a public relations and journalism degree with the intention of going into public relations and media communications.
 But I graduated in 2020, right in the middle of the pandemic so I thought, you know what, I just need a job!
 I've got 10 years of management experience in restaurants so I got an entry-level job at a restaurant and kept my eyes open.

 While I carried on looking for jobs in the communications industry, I was quite picky about the ones I was applying for rather than just trying to get my foot in the door with anything.
 But there was a massive dip in the last six months of last year.
 There were maybe one or two coming up a month.